fbpx

 How is Chlorine Gas Produced?

 Chlorine gas is primarily produced using three types of electrolytic cells: diaphragm, mercury, and membrane.
-It is typically made from a solution of salt (brine), water, and electricity.
+Chlorine gas is typically made from a solution of salt (brine), water, and electricity.
 In the US, about 70 percent of chlorine gas is produced by the diaphragm cell, totaling approximately 11.6 million tons or 2.3 billion pounds annually.

 How much Chlorine is in Chlorine Gas?